rhawalsh/bunsen/BuildingAndTestingInBunsen.md

     ```
   * This layout is similar to vdo-devel, except there is no src directory at the top level.
     * Perl code which is used for testing and other support functions can be found under perl/
-    * Perl Test library code code can be found under perl/Permabit/
+    * Perl Test library code can be found under perl/Permabit/
       * Test definitions can be found under testcases/
     * Packaging code to generate the various RPMs needed for Bunsen can be found under packaging/